isomerpages/govtech-gobusiness/_FAQ/1a-general.md

 #### **1. My company has received an exemption approval from MTI.
 With the extension of the Circuit Breaker till 1 June, will the exemption approval be valid till then?**
 Yes.
 With the extension of the circuit breaker period until 1 June 2020 (inclusive), businesses which had earlier received approvals from MTI to operate during the original Circuit Breaker period from 7 April 2020 to 4 May 2020 can continue doing so throughout the circuit breaker period.

+However, businesses which have their exemption rescinded, must suspend operations immediately.

 #### **2. How do I know if my business is an ‘Essential’ or ‘Non-Essential’ Service?**
 You may refer to the list of Essential Services.